-Midterm 1: Week 4, 9/15-9/17
+➢ Midterm 1: Week 4, 02/09-02/12

-Midterm 2: Week 8, 10/13-10/15
+➢ Midterm 2: Week 7, 03/02-03/05

-Midterm 3: Week 12, 11/10-11/12
+➢ Midterm 3: Week 12, 04/13-04/16

 Final: TBA.

 Students are responsible to ensure they are properly registered with CBTF and sit for their exam at their registered time.
 There will be no make-up exams.
 Instead, if you miss an exam and have a valid excuse, we will mark the exam as 'excused'.
 An 'excused' exam means that this exam will not be taken into account in the computation of your grade.
 Valid excuses must be documented and must be reported to your instructor immediately (no later than the same day as your CBTF midterm registration).
+There are no Friday Python labs on the weeks with midterms.